-- details of the order, restriction, conviction or caution and the date that this was made; - the relevant court or body and the sentence, if any, which was imposed; and - a copy of the relevant order or conviction.
+- (a) Details of the order, restriction, conviction or caution and the date that this was made; - (b) The relevant court or body and the sentence, if any, which was imposed; and - (c) A copy of the relevant order or conviction.

-Applicants are not required to disclose a caution or conviction for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules (see section on Criminal Records Check above).
+Applicants are not required to disclose a caution or conviction for an offence committed in the United Kingdom if it has been filtered in accordance with the DBS filtering rules (see above).